MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_group_affinity.md

 ### -field Mask

 Specifies the affinity mask.
-This parameter is a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a> value.
+This parameter is a [**KAFFINITY**](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/interrupt-affinity-and-priority#about-kaffinity) value.
 The bits in the affinity mask identify a set of processors within the group identified by <b>Group</b>.

 ### -field Group